jasnoludek/odin-recipes/README.md

 how well it could generate images of these dishes, since I didn't have my own photos.
 It's definitely far from perfect.
 Some of the images it generated were even hilarious.
 Others, creepy.

+Reflections after adding CSS stylings.
+After an initial week of feeling fairly lost some of these concepts are making sense, and I'm motivated to move on.
+Flexbox is very cool and I'll be using it a lot.
+As I progress though the course I plan to circle back to this project and see what mistakes I've made, of which I don't realize, could have been avoided.